Information provided by AAA’s preferred Insurance Carrier: MAPFRE Insurance

 First, it’s important to make certain that the vehicle really has been stolen.
 It’s surprising how many people simply forget where they left their car or forgot they let someone else in their home borrow their car; therefore, it’s vital to take the time to check all the possibilities before making a report to the police.
 Once it’s clear that the car really has been stolen, the owner must call the police to file a report.
 The sooner this is done, the higher the likelihood of recovering the car.
 The police need to know a range of information about the vehicle in question, including its make and model, the last known location of the vehicle, and whether it has a fitted tracking device.
 This report will be needed by the insurer.

-The next step is to call the insurer to report the vehicle as having been stolen.
+The next step is to call the insurer to report the vehicle as having been stolen, don’t stress, check out our tips for a stress free claim.
 This is important, regardless of the type of car insurance policy held by the owner.
 The state’s motor vehicle department should also be told about the theft.

 Not all car insurance policies cover theft of a vehicle as part of the coverage.
 There are several levels of car insurance coverage available from car insurance companies.
 Basic liability insurance is the minimum level required by law, but this level of coverage doesn’t cover the theft of a vehicle.